python128/rust-fm/README.md

 ## Changes from Schmiddiii/rust-fm
 * Changed the colorscheme.
 In Schmiddiii/rust-fm, files(selected) are shown as white on white.
 Thus, we can't see it.
 Now Changed to Black on white.
 * Changed the keybindings, as it would be complicated to type Uppercase/Capital letters to move around.
-* Quitting by Ctrl-c or Shift-Q or Ctrl-q.
+* Quitting by Ctrl-c  or Ctrl-q.

 ## Requirements
 * xdg-open